Intermediate Level | 1-day course

 Participants are required to have basic computer skills.
 Please bring a pen, notebook and USB stick to save your work.

 Numbers are limited, please book early to avoid disappointment.
-If you have any questions regarding this course, please get in touch via our contact form.
+If you have any questions regarding this course, please get in touch.

 Our computer courses are a great value way to learn essential design software.
 Courses take place in the museum’s IT suite and taught by our team of highly experienced tutors.
 Tuition is in small groups with a focus on your particular learning requirements.
 The Fashion and Textile Museum is part of Newham College London.